mdusher/livejournal-export/README.md

 Also update the `start` and `end` year values to the years you would like to archive.

-## download_posts.py

-Edit this file to specify the range of years you want to export.
-This script will download your posts in XML into `posts-xml` folder.
-Also it will create `posts-json/all.json` file with all the same data in JSON format for convenient processing.

-## download_comments.py

-This script will download comments from your blog as `comments-xml/*.xml` files.
-Also it will create `comments-json/all.json` with all the comments data in JSON format for convenient processing.

 ## Requirements

 * `html2text`
 * `markdown`
 * `beautifulsoup4`
 * `requests`

-## Processing exported data separately

-In the last lines of `export.py` there's a condition `if True:`.
-Change `True` to `False` to skip the downloading step and go directly to the processing of already downloaded data.